Hex-Interactive/Hexwork/src/network/README.md

 ```

 **Description** <div>
-Sends a copy of the given instance to the specified client.
-This function only runs on the server.
+Replicates a copy of the given instance to the specified client.

 **Parameters**